 Table 1 below provides a summary of appropriate allocation methods for various situations.
-For questions regarding proper allocation of shared costs, please contact the Provider Finance Department's Customer Service Center at PFD-LTSS@hhs.texas.gov.
+For questions regarding the proper allocation of shared costs, please contact the Provider Finance Department's Customer Service Center at PFD-LTSS@hhs.texas.gov.

 TABLE 1.
-APPROPRIATE ALLOCATION METHODS FOR REPORTING SHARED ADMINISTRATIVE COSTS THAT CANNOT BE REASONABLY DIRECT COSTED
+APPROPRIATE ALLOCATION METHODS FOR REPORTING SHARED ADMINISTRATIVE COSTS THAT CAN NOT BE REASONABLY DIRECT COSTED

-Makeup of Controlli ng Entity's Busines s Compon ents Multiple Contracts of the Same (Equivalent) Type of Service Various Business Component s - All Labor- Intensive c- or Residential- Some with Programmatic- or Residential- e Personnel Performing Functional Methods Allowabl e Allocatio n Methods Units of Service Cost-to- Cost Labor Costs Salaries Cost-to-Cost Total-Cost- Less-Facility- Cost^ Labor Costs Salaries Total-Cost- Less-Facility- Cost^ Labor Costs Time Study Payroll Department - Number of payroll checks issued for each business component during the reporting period Purchasing Department - Number of purchase orders processed during the reporting period for each business component provider's actual operations, the provider must use a method that does.
-If none of the listed methods provides a reasonable reflection of the provider's actual operations, contact the Provider Finance Department's Customer Service Center at PFD-LTSS@hhs.texas.gov for further instructions.
+Makeup of Controlling Entity's Business Components Multiple Contracts of the Same (Equivalent) Type of Service Various Business Components - All Labor-Intensive Various Business Components - All with Programmatic- or Residential- Building Costs Mixed Business Components - Some with Programmatic- or Residential-Building Costs and Some Labor- Intensive Shared Administrative Personnel Performing Different Duties for Different Business Components (not in Direct Care) Functional Methods Allowable Allocation Methods Cost-to-Cost Labor Costs Salaries Total-Cost-Less- Total-Cost-Less-Facility-Cost^ Labor Costs Time Study Payroll Department - Number of payroll checks issued for each business component during the reporting period Purchasing Department - Number of purchase orders processed during the reporting period for each business component

 Providers may use any of the methods listed as appropriate for the makeup of their business organization.
-If one of the approved methods does not provide a reasonable reflection of the
+If one of the approved methods does not provide a reasonable reflection of the provider's actual operations, the provider must use a method that does.
+If none of the listed methods provides a reasonable reflection of the provider's actual operations, contact the PFD Customer Service Center at PFD-LTSS@hhs.texas.gov for further instructions.

-- See 1 TAC §355.105(b)(2)(B)(i) for time study requirements. - ^ When using the total-cost-less-facility-cost allocation method, the building (facility) costs to be removed from the cost calculation include Lease/Rental of Building/Facility/Building Equipment; Insurance for those items; Utilities, Maintenance and Contract Services of those items; Mortgage Interest; Ad Valorem Taxes; and Depreciation for Building/Facility/Building Equipment/Land/Leasehold Improvements
+- \ See 1 TAC Section 355.105(b)(2)(B)(i) for time study requirements. - ^ When using the total-cost-less-facility-cost allocation method, the building (facility) costs to be removed from the cost calculation include Lease/Rental of Building/Facility/Building Equipment; Insurance for those items; Utilities, Maintenance and Contract Services of those items; Mortgage Interest; Ad Valorem Taxes; and Depreciation for Building/Facility/Building Equipment/Land/Leasehold Improvements